BrotherFatcake/notes/MongoDB/Mongoose.md

 //it with args 'description of test' and function with no args

     //create 1stEmpty variable to save future response value

         //return chai request with arg app

         //.get with arg of '/endpoint'

         //then with arg of function with arg of _res

             //set 1stEmpty variable to _res

             //expect arg res to have a status 200

-//expect arg response body dataName to have a lengthof at least 1
+            //expect arg response body collectionName to have a lengthof at least 1

             //return modelName count with no args

         //then with arg of function with arg of count

-//expect arg response body dataName to have length of arg count
+            //expect arg response body collectionName to have length of arg count

 //Test 2